breki/demeton/pomodoro-Demeton.md

+﻿- something is wrong with lon lat coords calculation
+    - write property tests?
+- reduce the array to be merged to the size of the destination tile + buffer

-﻿- merging is too slow
+- merging is too slow
+    - different implementation of merging: instead of, for each cell, looking which array (if any) covers it, copy the contents of each array into the merged array
     - can we parallelize it?
-    - can we first reduce the surrounding tiles?
 - handle CreateFromLowerTiles errors in `processNextCommand`

 - test downsampling through the console